 The purpose of this publication is to describe the geological setting and the various mineral deposits of Saguache County; its objective is to provide geologic information to resource developers, government planners, and interested citizens.
 It presents descriptions of the county’s known precious and base metal deposits, industrial minerals and construction materials, geothermal resources, and oil and gas resources.
-It also includes a 1:100,000-scale geologic map plate as well as GIS files of the map (re-compiled in 2022 to USGS GeMS Level 2 standard).
+Includes PDF report and 1:100,000-scale geologic map plate as well as GIS files of the map (re-compiled in 2022 to USGS GeMS Level 2 standard).
 Digital zip download.
 RS-44D

 From the Foreword:

 This report describes the geology and mineral resources of Saguache County, Colorado.
 A geologic map at a scale of 1:100,000 was compiled from source materials at different scales and is included here as plate 1.
 Reconnaissance field investigations were conducted to sharpen rock-unit descriptions and to better understand the geologic setting of the main mining districts.
 The geologic section of this report presents an account of the geologic setting, stratigraphy, and structure of Saguache County.
 The section on mineral deposits includes descriptions of the deposits and mining districts in the county.